matplotlib/matplotlib/doc/users/interactive_guide.rst

 CPython / readline
 ~~~~~~~~~~~~~~~~~~

-The python capi provides a hook, `PyOS_InputHook`, to register a
+The python capi provides a hook, :c:var:`PyOS_InputHook`, to register a
 function to be run "The function will be called when Python's
 interpreter prompt is about to become idle and wait for user input
 from the terminal.".
 This hook can be used to integrate a second